-The Company completes its full ORSA process annually during the fourth quarter or whenever there is a material change in its risk profile.
+The Company completes its full ORSA process on an annual basis and whenever there is a material change in its risk profile.
 Changes in risk profile are monitored through the quarterly Board reporting process.

 The Company determines its overall solvency needs by determining its projected regulatory capital requirements and adding a loading to this figure.
 This combined with stress and scenario testing gives the Board comfort that the Company has sufficient capital resources to fulfil its strategy.